About

 Inspector-General of Water Compliance, the Hon Troy Grant

-Portrait of the Hon Troy Grant
+Inspector-General of Water Compliance, the Honourable Troy Grant

 Troy has a 32-year career of public service in government, law enforcement, emergency service, social justice, community and charity.
 He was an elected member of the New South Wales Parliament from 2011 to 2019.
 Troy has lived and worked in the northern and southern Murray–Darling Basin for over 40 years.
 He maintains a sound understanding and connection to the communities in the Basin.